intmus/inttheory22-23/_24-intro-to-post-tonal/d1-ex-tonerows.md

 abc: true
 ---

 For many people, the terms *tone row* and *matrix* are synonymous with post-tonal theory.
-Luckily, your basic understanding of set theory comprehending tone rows fairly simple.
+Luckily, your newfound understanding of set theory help in comprehending tone rows and their manipulation.

 ## Starting small